robertu94/robertu94.github.io/content/learning/hpc.markdown

 ## Inter-Node Parallelism -- MPI (Message Passing Interface)

 In HPC, The Message Passing Interface is the de-facto lower level programming framework for coordination between nodes.
 It provides relatively low level primitives that can be built upon to coordinate work amongst the cluster.
 Because of its importance in HPC, I plan to write a separate learning to learn on it because of its importance to HPC.
 However for a deep dive to learn more about MPI consider reading the books "Using MPI" and "Using Advanced MPI" to get started followed by the MPI standards specifications for details as needed.
+You can find more on [MPI here]({{< ref mpi.markdown >}})

 However since MPI is fairly low level, it has encouraged the development of higher level libraries to support applications real world usage.
 Two of the most notable are PETSc and HDF5.
 The former provides matrix math facilities and the latter IO.